unoplatform/uno/doc/articles/features/working-with-assets.md

 Support for automatic generation of assets multiple resolutions from SVG or PNG is also provided using [Uno.Resizetizer](xref:Uno.Resizetizer.GettingStarted).

-Platform specific assets such as [`BundleResource`](https://learn.microsoft.com/xamarin/ios/user-interface/controls/image) and [`AndroidAssets`](https://learn.microsoft.com/xamarin/android/app-fundamentals/resources-in-android/android-assets) are also supported on the heads, when required.
+Platform-specific assets such as [`BundleResource`](https://learn.microsoft.com/xamarin/ios/user-interface/controls/image) and [`AndroidAssets`](https://learn.microsoft.com/xamarin/android/app-fundamentals/resources-in-android/android-assets) are also supported on the heads, when required.

 ## Supported asset types